andrew/ultimate-awesome/README.md

 - [awesome-body-language](https://github.com/wentaoL86/awesome-body-language) - This repo is used for recording and tracking some Multi-modal Body Language researchs，In this work, we present the first detailed survey on Multi-modal Body Language research.
 We survey the research in 2 directions: Recognition and Generation；and 4 parts: Cued Speech, Co-speech, Sign Language, Talking Head.
 - [awesome-dao](https://github.com/windranger-io/awesome-dao) - A curated list of the best tools, libs and material about DAO's .
 - [metric-learning-papers](https://github.com/Xlgd/metric-learning-papers) - A collection of metric learning papers.
-- [awesome-geospatial-intelligence-companies](https://github.com/yancheng-go/awesome-geospatial-intelligence-companies) - A list of companies focusing on geospatial intelligence, GIS, RS, Climate risks, and more.
 - [awesome-webmcp](https://github.com/yigitkonur/awesome-webmcp) - A curated list of WebMCP resources – the new web standard that lets websites expose structured tools for AI agents.
 Replace screen-scraping with reliable, schema-driven interaction.
 Includes specs, SDKs, demos, tutorials, and platform integrations for Chrome 146+.
 Learn how to make your site AI-agent ready.
 - [awesome-gpt-image-1.5](https://github.com/YouMind-OpenLab/awesome-gpt-image-1.5) - 🎨 100+ selected GPT Image 1.5 prompts with images, multilingual support, and instant gallery preview.
 Open-source prompt engineering library.
 - [awesome-grok-imagine-prompts](https://github.com/youmind-openlab/awesome-grok-imagine-prompts) - 🎬 Curated Grok Imagine (xAI) video generation prompts — cinematic, action, anime, product, meme styles.
 Includes prompt engineering tips, style guides, and creative video workflows.